robwhitby/xray/README.md

 ## Acknowledgements
 Thanks to [John Snelson](http://github.com/jpcs) for the XQuery parser (part of https://github.com/xquery/xquerydoc).
-Without it I would still be hacking around with regexes.